scrapy/scrapy/docs/intro/tutorial.rst

 errors due to things not being found on a page, so that even if some parts fail to be scraped, you can at least get **some** data.

-Besides the :meth:`~scrapy.selector.Selector.extract` and :meth:`~scrapy.selector.SelectorList.get` methods, you can also use the :meth:`~scrapy.selector.Selector.re` method to extract using `regular expressions`_::
+Besides the :meth:`~scrapy.selector.SelectorList.getall` and :meth:`~scrapy.selector.SelectorList.get` methods, you can also use the :meth:`~scrapy.selector.SelectorList.re` method to extract using `regular expressions`_::

     >>> response.css('title::text').re(r'Quotes.*')